autonity/autonity-oracle/plugins/README.md

 // in autonity-oracle/types/types.go, there is a type Price:
 // Price is the structure contains the exchange rate of a symbol with a timestamp at which the sampling happens. type Price struct {
 	Timestamp  int64 // TS on when the data is being sampled in time's seconds since Jan 1 1970 (Unix time).
 	Symbol     string
 	Price      decimal.Decimal
+	Confidence uint8    // confidence of the data point is resolved by the oracle server.
+	// Below field is reserved for data providers which can provide recent trade volumes of the pair,
+	// otherwise it will be resolved by oracle server.
+	Volume     *big.Int // recent trade volume in quote of USDCx for on-chain AMM marketplace.
 }

-// PluginState is the returned data when the oracle host want to initialise the plugin with basic information: version,
+// PluginStatement is the returned data when the oracle host want to initialise the plugin with basic information: version,
-// and available symbols that the data source support. type PluginState struct {
+// data source, data source type, and available symbols that the data source support.
+// PluginStatement is the returned when the oracle server loads a plugin. type PluginStatement struct {
 	KeyRequired      bool
 	Version          string
+	DataSource       string
 	AvailableSymbols []string
+	DataSourceType   DataSourceType
 }
 ```
 where the statements in PluginState:
 - KeyRequired states if the plugin needs a service key to be configured.
 When the plugin requires a key, oracle server will not start the plugin if a key is missing from the configuration.
 - Version states the version of the plugin.
 - AvailableSymbols states the set of symbols the data plugin is configured to fetch.
+- DataSource states the data source URL, it will be logged by oracle server.
+- DataSourceType states the type of the data source, for example, an AMM, CEX or an AskForQuote marketplace.

+### Criteria for releasing 3rd party plugin
+Before releasing a 3rd party plugin, we will have to check below criteria:
+- **Document**
+Please add a README.md into your plugin's code directory, to describe the data source of your plugin, the data quality of it,
+how can people subscribe a service key from the data provider if there is a service key required.
+- **Implementation and Testing**
+Reuse the plugin framework and the standard interface of the plugin as much as possible, add test for it, help to keep the code be simple.
+- **Help the user**
+In the plugin's README.md and the oracle server configuration file, add comments to guide people on how to config your
+plugin, for example, the data providers' official site, how to subscribe the service key from the provider, etc...

 ## Implement a plugin
 Create a directory for your plugin under the autonity-oracle/plugins directory.
 There is a template_plugin directory